go-mixed/kratos-protoc/README.md

        return something, nil
    }))
    ```

 - if error is not nil, the next handler will not be called, and the error will be returned to the client
 - the arguments in the `api/xxx.proto` will be passed to the middleware when the middleware is called

 ## Call the named middleware

+In the `api/xxx.proto`, add the `middleware.caller` option to the rpc

 ```protobuf
 rpc ApiName(Request) returns (Response) {